Actindo-AG/Documentation/Adyen/Overview/01_General.md

 # General information

-With the help of the *Adyen*&trade; payment platform, you can offer your customers all of their preferred payment methods - with the help of just one payment service provider.
-The integration to the *Payments* module gives you a complete overview of all payments made via *Adyen*&trade; from all sales channels and allows you to easily transfer them to the *Accounting* module.
+With the help of the Adyen&trade; payment platform, you can offer your customers all of their preferred payment methods - with the help of just one payment service provider.
+The integration to the *Payments* module gives you a complete overview of all payments made via Adyen&trade; from all sales channels and allows you to easily transfer them to the *Accounting* module.

-The payment service provider *Adyen*&trade; provides merchants a single platform to accept payments, protect revenues, and control finances.
+The payment service provider Adyen&trade; provides merchants a single platform to accept payments, protect revenues, and control finances.
 It offers an all-in-one online payment solution built for business, which means that all the different ways to pay online are supported, such as credit cards, invoice, prepayment.??
 It integrates popular payment service providers such as Amazon Pay&trade;, Paypal&trade; and much more.

-This documentation refers to the *Adyen* plugin version 1.1.0.
-There may be differences in the user interface, features, and operation if your *Adyen* plugin is installed in a different version.
+This documentation refers to the Adyen plugin version 1.1.0.
+There may be differences in the user interface, features, and operation if your Adyen plugin is installed in a different version.